-Phil’s love of vintage blues, hokum, old-time, and jug band music shines through as he blows the dust off obscure old songs and gives new life to classics with his intricate picking and driving rhythms on ukulele, 5-string banjo and tenor banjo.
+Phil’s love of vintage blues, swing, old-time, and jug band music shines through as he blows the dust off obscure old songs and gives new life to classics with his big voice and driving rhythms on ukuleles and banjos.
 His original songs blend in seamlessly, with many believing them to be old songs that had passed them by.

 Blues Matters Magazine

 “Genuinely good-time music from ukulele stalwart, who also plays a mean banjo”